Senate passes most significant gun control legislation in decades

 The bill is opposed by the National Rifle Association, which said in a statement Tuesday the proposals put forth in the legislation can be "abused to restrict lawful gun purchases, infringe upon the rights of law-abiding Americans, and use federal dollars to fund gun control measures being adopted by state and local politicians."

 House Republican leaders, too, have said the Senate's plan is part of an effort to erode law-abiding Americans' Second Amendment rights.
-But Senate Minority Leader Mitch McConnell, who voted for the bill, said on the Senate floor Wednesday that the legislation advances "commonsense solutions without rolling back rights for law-abiding citizens."
+But McConnell, who voted for the bill, said on the Senate floor Wednesday that the legislation advances "commonsense solutions without rolling back rights for law-abiding citizens."

 for more features.